FiberedSkies/fibered-cat/content/home.md

 I do systems programming in Rust and C/C++.
 I particularly enjoy working on high performance systems, simulators, and ML-based adaptive systems.

 I believe in radical open source, open access to knowledge and technology, and symbiotic collaboration.
-I strongly oppose corporate colonialism, and see a unique power in federated research collectives who boast these values, in keeping techocapital power structures in check.
+I strongly oppose corporatism, and see a unique power in federated research collectives who boast these values, in keeping techocapital power structures in check.
 I see knowledge enclosure as a form of parasitism on public intellectual labor.

 ---